Geocomputing - Services for Research

 CSC offers a wide range of very high level computing services for any field of research.
-A typical GIS-user uses some desktop software for daily work.
-Moving to CSC computers might make sense in these cases:
+Moving to our services might make sense in these cases:

 - Computing something takes more than 2-4 hours